jyellick/fabric-wiki/Quorum-Change.md

 With the answer to this question from _2f+1_ peers (amongst them, the peer from which it's getting its blockchain), the client can proceed with verification of the integrity of its downloaded blockchain.

+The above seems like we're back to the same chicken or the egg problem.
+If we know which _3f+1_ to poll, then we already have our white list, and the lack of white list is the whole reason we're going through this multi-step process.
+Why not just directly connect at this point?
+(There are potentially some missing configuration parameters, but these could be picked up in much the same way that a VP which was shut down at sequence number 0 and is reconnecting at sequence number 100k)

+There's a second problem potentially.
+Asking "what is the current block-height" is a less simple question than it seems.
+It's very likely that each peer is at a different block height.
+This is why the existing `HELLO` mechanism is insufficient for PBFT.
+The only promise given by PBFT regarding block height is that when a checkpoint message is issued, the VP is at least at the block height corresponding to that checkpoint.
+I think instead the correct question is "What checkpoints are you aware of" and then looking for the highest numbered checkpoint with f+1 matching replies.
+This is very much the logic of a view change operation.
+Note, that it's still possible that in a fast network the watermarks may move before the new VP joins, or in a very fast network, the watermarks could move while the strong read is still occurring, and there might not be f+1 intersecting checkpoints.
+This is a problem the view change power for a new VP might solve.

 In a similar manner, today the blockchain records state-hashes, so the client can verify that the state it's transferred (which is at a